 I think that has to do with living an unconventional lifestyle.
 I also think it is just life in general.
 If you are someone who questions and analyzing things that doesn’t go away when you start this life.

 7. Are You OK Being the Odd Ball?

 You will be that family.
 The one your in-laws or high school classmates talk about as being the crazy people that sold their house to hit the road.
 Don’t worry, they are all probably a little bit jealous 🙂 or they may genuinely think you are crazy and that is ok.
 To each his own.
 Just be prepared for it to happen.
 Then smile and wave as you head out on another amazing adventure!

 8. Are you ready to be changed forever?

 Are you ready to expand your comfort zone, your thought process, your beliefs father then you ever thought possible?!
-Are you ready to know what freedom really feels like?
+Do you want to know what freedom really feels like?
 Once you go down this road you will forever be changed.
 In good ways and bad.